 Our community offers a great selection of amenities although we are best known for the wonderful restaurants in our area.
 Being a coastal community affords us a great variety of fresh seafood.
 Our town has many great restaurants, some say many of the finest in the whole country.
 We are also fortunate to have a local Mennonite community that sells fresh breads, cakes, yogurt and home made cheeses as well as two French bakeries right in town.

 Our topography is some of the most exciting in the country.
-We have a 6000 foot mountain ridge located just five miles from the beach.
 Our developments are literally located in a hillside "where the mountains meet the sea".
 This topography allows fantastic ocean view living at a variety of temperate zones.

 Pacific ocean breezes as well as an abundance of cool mountain air minimizes the need for air conditioning.
-Behind our main ridge is a 9000 foot ridge, set less than 10 miles back from the front ridge, part of the Talamanca Mountain Range.
+Behind our main ridge is a 8000 foot ridge, set less than 10 miles back from the front ridge, part of the Talamanca Mountain Range.
 Nowhere else in Costa Rica do you find topography like this.
 The southern region is true tropical rain forest with abundant rivers and no water shortages like those commonly experienced in Guanacaste.
 If you have never been to the southern region, go there before buying any property elsewhere on the coast of Costa Rica, Panama or Mexico.
-Now with the construction of the new international airport underway just to our south, the entire region is experiencing a rush on property sales and development, both for commercial and residential lots.
 Rapid growth and price appreciation continue but prices are still lower than most other coastal areas of the country and beyond.

 In addition to our great beaches we also have many waterfalls to swim in, an abundance of nature preserves, hiking trails and parks to visit.
 The area is home to many tour operators offering sport fishing, horse back riding, snorkeling and scuba diving, birding tours, hang gliding, zip lines, ATV touring, coastal excursions and a host of other activities.
 Our community is noted for being one of the friendliest among neighbors.
 Our close proximity to the Terraba River, the longest river in Central America, the marina town of Sierpe and Golfito and the incredibly beautiful Osa Peninsula, continue to attract residents and tourists in ever increasing numbers.
 Our location is only a short drive from the popular towns of Dominical, Manuel Antonio and Quepos.

 The southern zone is booming while real estate sales have slowed in the northern and central region.
 We attribute this to the greater commitment to zoning in the southern region which mandates a three story height restriction as well as a lower density of housing.
 Safe, clean and lush conditions are what you will find in this area, unlike the high density developments and clear cut land found elsewhere.
 Baby boomers are increasingly choosing southern Costa Rica as the ideal location for vacation homes, second homes, rental property, retirement homes and real estate investments.
-Now with the commencement of construction of the new International Airport just to our south, the recent opening in April 2008 of the new Hospital De Osa and the paving of the Costanera from Quepos to Dominical, the southern region has become the focus of real estate buyers worldwide.
-A huge increase in real estate activity has emerged in the southern region as savvy buyers realize this is one of the last places on the Pacific coast where ocean view home sites are still available at bargain prices.
+Now with opening in April 2008 of the new Hospital De Osa and the paving of the Costanera from Quepos to Dominical, the southern region has become the focus of real estate buyers worldwide.
+A huge increase in real estate activity has emerged in the southern region as savvy buyers realize this is one of the last places on the Pacific coast where ocean view home sites are still available..
 To keep up with demand, Airlines worldwide have continued to add new service to Costa Rica.
 Direct jet service is now available from many major cities in the US and Europe with travel times as short as 2 1/2 hours.
 Costa Rica is the place to be and the southern Pacific coast of Costa Rica has some of the best real estate bargains.
 Don't take our word for it, come see for yourself but don't wait too long or all the great deals will be gone.